barros003/foreman-graf/README.md

-## These scripts get info from foreman/satellite and populate the influxdb, that is used as datasource to grafana where you can make the painels.
+## These scripts get info from foreman/satellite and populate the influxdb, that is used as datasource to grafana where you can build the painels.
-## it get the following info to influxdb
+## It gets the following info to influxdb
 - number of registered servers on foreman/satellite
 - number of servers with security,bugfix and enhancement pending updates
 - number of pending update per server according with the type security,bugfix and enhancement